Anxiety & OCD Workshop

-However, some children and teenagers are plagued by anxiety for longer than normal or experience more severe reactions that have a detrimental Dreams on their performance (e.g. nausea, headaches, trembling, paranoid thoughts).
+However, some children and teenagers are plagued by anxiety for longer than normal or experience more severe reactions that have detrimental Dreams on their performance (e.g. nausea, headaches, trembling, paranoid thoughts).

-By learning to recognise and control their symptoms of anxiety, young people can lead more rewarding and comfortable lives while still achieving good grades.
+By learning to recognise and control their symptoms of anxiety, young people can lead to more rewarding and comfortable lives while still achieving good grades.
 This is what a 2020 Dreams Anxiety and OCD Workshop can deliver for your school or institution.

 From Anxiety to OCD